 · How do you neutralize the opposition?

-The Labour Party answered these questions in 2024, but not in 2019.
+The Labour Party answered these questions in 2024, but did not in 2019.

 9) We have a slight indication of how the 2024 election would have played out with unchanged 2019 party leaders.

-At the end of June, a poll asked how people would vote if leaders like Johnson, Corbyn, and Swinson were in charge in 2019.
+At the end of June, a poll asked how people would vote if the leaders were Johnson, Corbyn, and Swinson from 2019.
 The Conservatives won over Labour 36% to 30%.

 The Labour Party achieved a significant victory because its strategy and leadership changed.
 It is wrong to claim that the similar share of polls from 2024 to 2019 means Labour would continue to progress regardless and still form a government.